 ARFID is characterized by food fear and anxiety and can lead to malnutrition.
 Thus, it is a physically dangerous condition that is often misdiagnosed due to lack of awareness and understanding.
-It has been observed to frequently coexist with anxiety disorders and has been associated with autism spectrum disorder and attention deficit hyperactivity disorder (ADHD).
+ARFID frequently coexists with anxiety disorders and has been associated with autism spectrum disorder and attention deficit hyperactivity disorder (ADHD).
 Many times it is first observed when the child is very young.

 In younger children, ARFID is often dismissed as “picky eating,” leading to under-treatment.
 In adolescents, ARFID is often misdiagnosed as anorexia, which can lead to inappropriate treatment.

-We have gathered stories from parents who have a child who has ARFID so that we can better understand this eating disorder from their perspective.
+We have gathered stories from parents who have a child who has ARFID.
+This is so that we can better understand this eating disorder from their perspective.

 What is ARFID?

 ARFID is characterized by an aversion to eating.
 People who have ARFID may avoid eating because they fear vomiting or choking.
 They may also be disgusted by certain food textures, colors, appearances, and smells.
 As a result, they tend to have a very limited diet.
 Here’s how parents who have kids who have ARFID describe their child’s symptoms:

 “She began making proclamations about food that she used to eat but just said she didn’t eat anymore.
 I don’t eat chicken, I don’t eat peas, broccoli, casserole.
 Her lunch box started to come home full every day.
-When she stopped eating every other filling on her sandwich except tomato sauce or jam, I got worried.” – Anonymous mom of a daughter
+She stopped eating every other filling on her sandwich except tomato sauce or jam.” – Anonymous mom of a daughter

 “He had an extremely limited diet that progressively got worse year after year.
 It developed an inability to eat in social situations, with friends, school camps, etc. There are also high levels of anxiety around food and rigid food rules around color, shape, texture, and brands.” – Kelly